lxqt/lxqt-panel/README.md

 ### Wayland Backends

 Wayland backends enable some functionalities related to task-bar as well as desktop switching and showing desktop.
-Two Wayland backends are available: kwin_wayland and another one for wlroots-compatible compositors.
+Three Wayland backends are available: kwin_wayland, Wayfire and one for wlroots-compatible compositors.
 They are automatically detected for all seven compositors that are currently supported.

 In addition, the backend to load can be forced manually for any desktop specified in XDG_CURRENT_DESKTOP by a comma-separated list in ~/.config/lxqt/panel.conf: